About

 Ultimately, SEL activities for staff can be a powerful starting place for deeper, more effective SEL work for students.
 In addition to supporting K-12 students to build future-ready and SEL skill sets, Wayfinder can support educators to facilitate meaningful dialogue among colleagues, build trust, foster a sense of belonging in their broader communities, and deepen their understanding of their Why.
 With the support of Wayfinder’s best practices, educators can teach and utilize relevant SEL strategies to manage and model well-being for students.
 After all, if we really want to take care of students, we must take care of our teachers, too.

 Wayfinder was developed at Stanford’s d.school and designs SEL that grows students’ future-ready skills.
-Looking for more ways to support your students and staff?
-Reach out to us here.
+For more info on how to support your students and staff, contact our team of experts here.